 The Office of Leadership and Civic Engagement (OLCE), a unit within the Division of Student Affairs at N.C.
 A&T, strives to meet the challenges of our ever-changing society by equipping students with the tools necessary to be informed and engaged leaders in the workplace and the community.
-We take pride in providing transformative opportunities and experiences that educate, prepare, empower and support students in their development and practice of leadership, servitude, and active citizenship.
+We take pride in providing transformative opportunities and experiences that educate, prepare, empower and support students in their development and practice of leadership, service, and active citizenship.

 The department provides services, programs, and campus/community partnerships that enhance the student experience and their co-curricular footprint at N.C.
 A&T and in the local community.
-We are committed to supporting the University's Strategic Plan A&T Preeminence: Taking the Momentum to 2023 by fostering an environment of responsibility and excellence.
+We are committed to supporting the University's Strategic Plan, Preeminence 2030: North Carolina A&T Blueprint, by fostering an environment of responsibility and excellence.
 We nurture students in achievement in and out of the classroom through our unique workshops, events, travel, certifications, civic engagement, etc.

 Whether a student wants to be an academic scholar, student leader, community activist, servant leader, or artistic entrepreneur, the Office of Leadership and Civic Engagement can and will assist in finding an opportunity to meet their needs and reach their individual goals as a global citizen.
-That is why our motto is "Students are why we are here."
+That is why our motto is "Developing Your Capacity to Change the World."